DavidRiechert/cam_server/README.md

     git clone https://github.com/DavidRiechert/cam_server.git

+In case git is not installed on your host device, you can install it with the following command:

+    sudo apt install git

 after getting this repository be sure to navigate into the cam_server directory

   build the docker image with: